AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 [^264]: JW: De Prin.
 II, v:1-4.

-[^265]: Copious references have already been made on this point.
+[^265]: JW: Copious references have already been made on this point.

-[^266]: "The theology of Christendom and its character for the first
+[^266]: JW: "The theology of Christendom and its character for the first
     three centuries was shaped by three men.
 Ignatius, Irenaeus and Cyprian gave its organization; Clement and Origen its form of religious thought."
 British Quarterly Review, 1879.

-[^267]: Spirits in Prison, pg.
-13. Dr. Ballou in his Ancient History of
+[^267]: JW: Spirits in Prison, pg.
+13. Dr. Ballou in his Ancient History
-    Universalism (p.
+    of Universalism (p.
 95, note) gives at length references to the passages in Delarue's edition of Origen in which the doctrine of universal salvation is expressed in Origen's own words.

-[^268]: De Pressense charges the acrimony of Demetrius to Origen's
+[^268]: JW: De Pressense charges the acrimony of Demetrius to Origen's
     opposition to the encroachments of the Episcopate and to his disapproval of the ambition of the hierarchy. *Martyrs and Apologists*, p.
 332.

-[^269]: Routh, Reliquiae Sacrae, iii, p.
+[^269]: JW: Routh, Reliquiae Sacrae, iii, p.
 498.

-[^270]: "At the close of the Second Century the church in Alexandria was
+[^270]: JW: "At the close of the Second Century the church in Alexandria
-    wealthy and numerous.
+    was wealthy and numerous.
 Demetrius, the bishop, gave the finishing stroke to the congregationalism of the church by censuring Origen and by appointing suffragan bishops whom he persuaded to pass a sentence upon Origin which the presbyters had refused to sanction."
     Redepenning, as quoted by Bigg.

-[^271]: Hist.
+[^271]: JW: Hist.
 Doct.
 Fut.
 Ret.

-[^272]: Holy Eastern Church, p.
+[^272]: JW: Holy Eastern Church, p.
 37.

-[^273]: Socrates, the ecclesiastical historian, defends Origen from the
+[^273]: JW: Socrates, the ecclesiastical historian, defends Origen from
-    attacks of his enemies, and finding him sound on the co-eternity of Christ with God, will not hear of any heresy in him.
+    the attacks of his enemies, and finding him sound on the co-eternity of Christ with God, will not hear of any heresy in him.
 Eccl.
+Hist.,
-Hist., b. vi, ch.
+    b. vi, ch.
 Xiii.

-[^274]: Enchirid.
+[^274]: JW: Enchirid.
 Ch.
 112.

-[^275]: According to Reuss "The doctrine of a general restoration of all
+[^275]: JW: According to Reuss "The doctrine of a general restoration of
-    rational creatures has been recommended by very many of the greatest thinkers of the ancient church and of modern times."
+    all rational creatures has been recommended by very many of the greatest thinkers of the ancient church and of modern times."

 [^276]: Mosheim, Hist.
 Com.
 In Christ, before Constantine, ii, p.
 149.